polterguy/hyper-ide/helpers/help-files/08 - Camphora Five/03 - Column types.md

 Some of the above field types have unique traits, such as for instance the _"Multiline text"_ type of field, which allows the user to actually provide Markdown, and/or #hash_tags, to easily allow for filtering items, and displaying content with rich formatting.
-Below is a screenshot of how an item with both Markdown content, and a hashtag might appear for you, both during editing, and during viewing the item in the datagrid.
+Below is a screenshot of how a Multiline text item with both Markdown content, and a hashtag might appear for you, both during editing, and during viewing the item in the datagrid.

 https://phosphorusfive.files.wordpress.com/2018/03/camphora-five-markdown-has-tags-screenshot.png

-Hashtags allows you to provide integral filtering capacity, as a part pf your item's Multiline content, which might be useful for categorising your items, and easily later retrieve items according to their multiline text content.
+Hashtags allows you to provide integral filtering capacity, as a part of your item's Multiline content, which might be useful for categorising your items, and easily later retrieve items according to their multiline text content.
 If you click the hashtag in your multiline text content, Camphora Five will filter your items, and only display items containing that specific hashtag.
 The syntax for Markdown is really beyond the scope of